frosty6742/frozen-slimes/README.md

 # Frozen Slimes

-## Hi everyone, this is a slime vr project to create slime cases that are similar in design to the official cases but fit all the diy components.
+## Hi everyone, this is a slime vr project to create slime cases that are similar to the official cases but fit all the diy components.

 ### contact: lynxo#7417